BryanHafidz/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.